iitanmay/iitanmay.com/_pages/research.md

           </div>
         </div>

-        <h3>Flow structures and fluid transport</h3>
+        <h3>Air curtains</h3>
         <p>
-          My research investigates the dynamics of turbulent fountains, particularly when subjected to a lateral density stratification.
-This configuration is directly relevant to engineering applications like air curtains and underwater bubble screens.
-Using a synergistic approach of experiments and high-fidelity numerical simulations, I explore how lateral buoyancy alters flow structures and the associated fluid transport.
-We have observed that the interaction between the fountain and the stratified ambient creates unique structural asymmetries that significantly impact the spreading behavior.
-I am also interested to look at the transport characteristics from a Lagrangian perspective where the motion of individual fluid particle is tracked, giving insights into the mechanism of fluid motion.
+          Turbulent fountains when subjected to a lateral density stratification, are directly relevant to specific engineering applications such as air curtains and underwater bubble screens.
+I explored how the lateral buoyancy difference alters the flow structures and the associated fluid transport.
+We observed that the interaction between the fountain and the stratified ambient creates unique structural asymmetries that significantly impact the spreading behavior.
+I have also been exploring these transport characteristics from a Lagrangian perspective where the motion of individual fluid particle is tracked, giving insights into the mechanism of fluid motion.
+This approach provides useful insights into the maximum sealing effectiveness of air curtains.
         </p>

         <div style="width: 70%; margin: 0 auto; text-align: center;">